skylost/redmine-notification/README.md

 * `${job.name}`: Job name.
 * `${job.user}`: User that executed the job.

-## Installation

-Copy the groovy script to the plugins directory:

-    cp src/RedmineNotification.groovy to $RDECK_BASE/libext

-and start using it!
+* Project: This integer defines ID of the Redmine project.

+* Tracker: This integer defines ID of the Redmine tracker.

+* Priority: This integer defines ID of the Redmine priority.

 ## Configuration

-The plugin requires one configuration entry.
+The plugin requires three or five configurations entries.

+* proxy: This configuration enable proxy settings:

+Enable proxy setting in your instance level: $RDECK_BASE/etc/framework.properties

+    framework.plugin.Notification.RedmineNotification.proxy = true

+* proxy_url: This is the URL proxy setting

+Configure the URL proxy setting in your instance level: $RDECK_BASE/etc/framework.properties

+    framework.plugin.Notification.RedmineNotification.proxy_url = proxy.int

+* proxy_port:

+Configure the proxy port setting in your instance level: $RDECK_BASE/etc/framework.properties
+    framework.plugin.Notification.RedmineNotification.proxy_port = 3128

+* redmine_url: This is the redmine URL

+Configure the redmine_url in your instance level: $RDECK_BASE/etc/framework.properties

+    framework.plugin.Notification.RedmineNotification.redmine_url = https://your.redmine.org/issues.json

-* service_key: This is the API Key to your service.
+* redmine_apikey: This is the API Key to your redmine service.

-Configure the service_key in your project configuration by adding an entry like so: $RDECK_BASE/projects/{project}/etc/project.properties

-    project.plugin.Notification.PagerDutyNotification.service_key=xx123049e89dd45f28ce35467a08577yz

-Or configure it at the instance level: $RDECK_BASE/etc/framework.properties
+Configure the redmine_apikey in your instance level: $RDECK_BASE/etc/framework.properties

-    framework.plugin.Notification.PagerDutyNotification.service_key=xx123049e89dd45f28ce35467a08577yz
+    framework.plugin.Notification.RedmineNotification.redmine_apikey = xx123049e89dd45f28ce35467a08577yz